Civil Unions and Same-Sex Marriages in the Chicago area

 Seeking Help from a Qualified Legal Professional

 Deciding between marriage, civil unions, and other family matters is no easy task if you don’t have the help of a qualified legal representative.
-Fortunately, the family law attorneys at M. Scott Gordon & Associates can help you with a variety of family law disciplines such as:
+Fortunately, the family law attorneys at Gordon & Perlut, LLC can help you with a variety of family law disciplines such as:

-- Allocation of parental responsibilities (formerly known Child Custody)
+- Allocation of parental responsibilities (formerly known as Child Custody)

 - Child Support